im-PJs/VoxelMap2XaeroWaypoints/README.md

    - The script will process each `.points` file from the VoxelMap directory and create or update corresponding files in the Xaero's World Map directory.

 6. **Play:**
    - Open up your world/server and you should see the new Xaero Map waypoints in-game.
+## Command-line Arguments

+1. Use `--voxelmap-dir` to specify a custom VoxelMap directory.
+   - Example: `--voxelmap-dir "/path/to/voxelmap"`

+2. Use `--xaeromap-dir` to specify a custom Xaero's waypoints directory.
+   - Example: `--xaeromap-dir "/path/to/xaerowaypoints"`

+3. Example: `python VoxelMap2XaeroWaypoints.py --voxelmap-dir /path/to/voxelmap --xaeromap-dir /path/to/xaerowaypoints`.

 ## Notes

 - **Backup your original waypoint files before running the script.**